-This approach is inspired by the astonishing amounts of anti-depressants being prescribed and the still increasing numbers of patients who suffer from depression.
+This approach is inspired by the astonishing amounts of prescribed anti-depressants and the still increasing numbers of patients who suffer from depression.

 The anti-depressants.
-There seems to be quite a bunch of people where the antidepressants doesn’t work.
-Which inclines they have a “treatment-resistant depression”.
+There seems to be quite a bunch of people where the antidepressants don’t work.
+Which inclines that they have a “treatment-resistant depression”.
 Which sounds horrible!
 They’re trapped in their darkness forever!

 We can’t possibly suffer from depression like this simply because we lack pills, can we?

-If so, how come more pills are being prescribed at the same time as people suffer more and more?
+If so, how come more pills are being prescribed simultaneously as people suffer more and more?

 There’s got to be something else..?

-It does seems as if even more people thought it was worth living a few years ago, though.
+It seems as if even more people thought it was worth living a few years ago.
 Depression was far from as common then as it is today.
-So if it’s not a question of pills, and it’s something practically trendy and modern, it ought to be a question of life in some sort of way, right?
+So if it’s not a question of pills, and it’s something practically trendy and modern, it ought to be a question of life somehow, right?

-People and their lives and all their aspects are wide and complex.
+People and their lives and all their aspects are vast and complex.
 Life is hard.
-It’s full of troubles, issues, problems and hassles.
-Murphys law, war and evil.
-But plenty of people seem to make it worth living anyway.
-They seem… provocatively contempt.
+It’s full of troubles, issues, problems, and hassles: Murphy’s law, war, and evil.
+But plenty of people seem to find that it’s worth living anyway.
+They seem… provocatively content.

-Perhaps the standard treatment we tend to use doesn’t really treat the reason the patients feel as they do?
-The treatment-resistant depression is a term used in clinical psychiatry to describe a condition that affects people with major depressive disorder (MDD) who do not respond adequately to a course of appropriate antidepressant medication within a certain time.
-If you’ve been treated for depression but your symptoms haven’t improved, “you may have treatment-resistant depression”.
+Perhaps the standard treatment we use doesn’t really treat the reason the patients feel as they do?
+The treatment-resistant depression is a term used in clinical psychiatry to describe a condition that affects people with major depressive disorder (MDD) who do not respond adequately to a course of appropriate antidepressant medication within a particular time.
+If you’ve been treated for depression, but your symptoms haven’t improved, “you may have treatment-resistant depression”.
 So then what?

 Taking an antidepressant OR going through therapy eases depression symptoms for most people.
 But with treatment-resistant depression, standard treatments aren’t enough.